ThomasDeOliv/JExam/README.md

 ### Task Management

 - **List tasks**: Display a list of all tasks related to a project.
+You can sort this list by starting date.
 - **Read a detailed description of a task**: View the detailed information of a selected task.
 - **Describe the task**: Provide a detailed description.
 - **Create a task**: Create a new task.